-Depending on where you live winter could be in full swing or it could be one of those weird extended summer seasons.
-Based on what we know for 2017, the winter is going to be a rough one, so pay attention.
-Now would be a good time to be sure that you are ready on a dime to winterize your hive no matter what beekeeping systems or philosophies you follow.
+Depending on where you live, winter could be in full swing or it could be one of those weird extended summers.
+It’s a good time to be sure that you are ready to winterize your hive no matter what beekeeping systems or philosophies you follow.

-- Observation: Look at the weather and be ready to move quickly based on upcoming weather.
+- Observation: Watch the weather and be ready to move quickly based on any fluctuations

-- Action: Begin the winterization process.
-Place your mouse guards and pest guards on the inside of the hive during this fall weather.
-By doing this now, you will not have to struggle to find a warm day when it does finally reach the super cold weather.
-If you are running traditional hives, your mouse guards probably go on the outside of the hive.
+- Action: Begin the winterizing process.
+Place your mouse guards and pest guards on the inside of the hive when fall weather sets in.
+By doing this now, you won’t have to struggle to find a warm day when the super cold weather takes hold.
+If you have traditional hives, your mouse guards likely go on the exterior of the hive

-- Plan: Scout out your winterizing location and plan a timeline to move the hive if you need to.
+- Plan: Scout out your winterizing location and create a timeline to move the hive if you need to

 - Suggestion: Plan your inspections around the weather.
-Remember, it is good to be sure that the relative temperature of the area directly outside of the Beepod is at least 50 degrees F.
+Remember, make sure that the relative temperature of the area directly outside of the Beepod is at least 50°F

-- Action: Once the temperature drops to an average of 40 degrees F, use the Beerito.
-It is the best wind block for those not placing their Beepod in an outbuilding or shed.
-At this time, also, be sure the vent boards remain closed.
-Stay aware of the night temperatures specifically for this step, as that is when the damage can be done.
+- Action: Once the temperature drops to an average of 40°F, use the Beerito.
+It’s the best wind block for beekeepers that don’t plan to place their Beepod in an outbuilding or shed.
+Make sure the vent boards are closed.
+Be aware of the nightly low temperatures, as significant drops can cause serious damage to your colony

-- Observation: A reduction in brood will be noticeable at this point.
-The winter bees will eat royal jelly and be heartier (noticeably larger).
-There will be a smaller number of bees to move into winter and most of the drones should be gone at this point in time.
+- Observation: You should notice a reduction in brood.
+The winter bees eat royal jelly and are heartier (noticeably larger).
+A smaller amount of bees transition into winter. and most of the drones should be gone now

-- Observation: Bees will begin to propolize everything they can to seal up their home for the winter.
+- Observation: Bees propolize everything they can in order to seal up their home for the winter

-- Action: Do not go into the inner brood chamber as often during this time as they will have to do more work to seal their home.
-When you hear the propolis start cracking/popping, that’s a sign you are about done going into the hive for the winter.
+- Action: Do not go into the inner brood chamber as often during this time as you will create more work for the bees that are trying to seal their home.
+When you hear the propolis start cracking/popping, that’s a sign to cease inspections for winter

-- Observation: The bees will start rearranging their honey in their home.
-They compress the honey into a single area to prep for a winter cluster.
-Many times this happens to be located near the entrance.
-If you notice that there are honey bars that are not being touched, it might be good to take a closer look at those bars of comb.
+- Observation: The bees start rearranging their honey in their home.
+They compress the honey into a single area to prep for the winter cluster.
+Usually, the bees relocate the honey near the entrance.
+If you notice that there are honey bars the bees stop touching, take a closer look

 - Observation: How is the water and food situation?

-- Action: Make water available.
-Feed your bees a syrup or the honey tea recipe (can be found on Beepods Blog).
-DO NOT USE brown organic sugar to feed your bees.
+- Action: Provide water for your bees.
+Feed your bees a syrup or the Honey Bee Tea.
+DO NOT USE brown sugar to feed your bees.
 This will make the bees sick.
-Feed refined white sugar if you are going to create a simple syrup.
+Feed refined white sugar when mixing up a simple syrup

-- Note: With the Beepod, you can continue feeding even after the propolis seals have hardened.
+- Note: With the Beepod, you can continue feeding even after the propolis seals harden.
 Open the lid and use the feeder jar.
-We suggest having jars of feed ready to go so the time with the lid off the hive is limited.
+We suggest having jars of feed ready to go so you limit the amount of time the lid is off the hive

-- Note: Be conscious of how heating the hive will work.
-The less space they have to heat the better.
-It’s like your home.
-If they have empty bars or bars that will not contribute to winter survival (comb not being used, unfilled partially drawn out comb, empty space), remove them.
+- Note: Be conscious of how the bees heat the hive.
+The less space the bees have to heat the better.
+If the bees have empty bars or bars that will not contribute to winter survival (unused comb, unfilled or partially drawn out comb, empty space), remove them